 - Thesis dissertation (written) and defense (oral)

-The doctoral degree is conferred after the student presents the result of his/her investigation in the form of a dissertation, demonstrating marked ability and scholarship in a field of knowledge.
-Details of degree requirements may be found at: http://www.me.engin.umich.edu/academics/gsh/doctoral.
+The doctoral degree is conferred after the student presents the result of their investigation in the form of a dissertation, demonstrating marked ability and scholarship in a field of knowledge.
+Details of degree requirements may be found on the Mechanical Engineering Doctoral Degree website.